HaolinHom/a-cli-template/README.md

-# wu-cli-template
+# a-cli-template

-This is a CLI plugin template of the front-end engineering development tool [wu-cli](https://github.com/wu-cli/wu-cli), which is used to quickly create a new CLI plugin.
+This is a CLI plugin template of the front-end engineering development tool [a-cli](https://github.com/a-cli/a-cli), which is used to quickly create a new CLI plugin.

-You can learn more by visiting [Develop CLI plugin](https://github.com/wu-cli/wu-cli#Develop-CLI-plugin).
+You can learn more by visiting [Develop CLI plugin](https://github.com/a-cli/a-cli#Develop-CLI-plugin).